Manganese Steel Casting: An In-Depth Exploration of Composition, Manufacturing, and Industrial Applications

 1. What Is Manganese Steel Casting?

-Manganese steel casting, often referred to as Hadfield steel, is a high-alloy steel containing 12–14% manganese e 1–1.4% carbon.
+Manganese steel casting, often referred to as Hadfield steel, is a high-alloy steel containing 12–14% manganese and 1–1.4% carbon.
 This unique composition grants it exceptional hardness (550–700 BHN) and toughness, enabling it to absorb massive impacts without fracturing.

 Metallurgical Structure